-The servant girl's affidavit follows in full: State of Georgia, County of Fulton: Personally appeared before me, a no-tary public in and for the above state and county, Minola McKnight, who lives in the rear of 351 Pulliam street, Atlanta, Ga., who, being duly sworn, deposes and says: Saturday morning, April 26, 1913, Mr. Frank left home about 8 o'clock, and Albert, my husband, was there Satur-day, too; Albert got there, I guess, about a quarter after 1, an was there when Mr. Frank come for dinner, which was about half-past one, but Mr. Frank'did not eat any dinner and he left in about ten minutes after he got there. there.
-Mr. Frank there.
-Mr. Frank came back to the house at 7 o'clock that night, and Albert was there when he got there."
-Albert had gone home that evening, but he come back, but I don't know what time he got there, but he come some time be-fore Mr. Frank did, and Mr. Frank eat supper that night about 7 o'clock, and when I left about 8 o'clock I left Mr. Frank there.
-Sunday murning I got there about 8
+The servant girl's affidavit follows full: The

+The servant provide the servant provided and the servant provided and the servant provided and the servant public in and for the above state and county, Minola McKnight, who lives in the rear of 361 Pulliam street, Atlanta, Ga., who, being duly sworn, deposes and says: Saturday morning, April 26, 1913, Mr.

+deposes and says: Saturday morning, April 26, 1913, Mr. Frank left home about 8 o'clock, and Albert, my husband, was there Satur-day, too; Albert got there, I guess, about a quarter after 1, an was there when Mr. Frank come for dinner, which was about half-past one, but Mr. Frank'did not eat any dinner and he left in about ten minutes after he got there. there.

+there.
+Mr. Frank came back to the house at 7 o'clock that night, and Albert was there when he got there.\ Albert had gone home that evening, but he come back, but I don't know what time he got there, but he come some time be-fore Mr. Frank did, and Mr. Frank eat supper that night about 7 o'clock, and when I left about 8 o'clock I left Mr. Frank there.
+Sunday morning I got there about 8